thebigfilecom/thebigfile-com-dev/submodules/samples/motoko/encrypted-notes-dapp/README.md

 ## Disclaimer: please read carefully

-This is an **example dapp** that demonstrates the potential of building **canisters** for the IC.
+This is an **example dapp** that demonstrates the potential of building **canisters** for the BIG.
 Please do not use this code in production and/or scenarios in which sensitive data could be involved.
 While this dapp illustrates end-to-end encryption, there are **several open security issues** that should be addressed before the dapp could be considered production-ready:

 - The frontend re-uses the generated public and private key pair for every identity in the same browser.
 In a better implementation, this key pair should be unique per principal.
 - The public/private key pair should not be managed by the web browser at all.
 [WebAuthn](https://en.wikipedia.org/wiki/WebAuthn) should be used to push the key management to the operating system.